HubbleNetwork/hubble-install-robward/README.md

 ## Troubleshooting

 ### macOS: "Permission denied" when installing Homebrew
 This is expected.
-Enter your password when prompted.
+Enter your laptop password when prompted.

 ### Windows: "Administrator privileges required"
 Right-click PowerShell and select "Run as administrator" before running the installer.